Elementary & Junior High Full-Time Program

 Through our full-time program, Vista Virtual School offers print-based and some online courses to Alberta elementary and junior high school students in grades 1-9 who are not currently enrolled at any other school.
 See the Course Catalogue for courses offered to elementary and junior high students.

 Teachers are available to assist students Monday to Friday by phone, email, Skype, and face-to-face meetings.

-Full-time elementary and junior high registrations are closed for the 2019/20 school year.
-Students may register for full-time studies starting May 1, 2020 until the third week of September.
+Students may register for full-time studies for the 2020/21 school year starting May 1, 2020 until the third week of September.
 Students who are new to Vista Virtual School must upload their final report card into their registration application.